tolstovrob/tolstovrob/README.md

 I am currently pursuing a Bachelor's degree in Software Engineering at Saratov State University (SSU).

-In addition to my studies, I also enjoy teaching and sharing my expertise with others.
-Whether it’s coding, ideas, or software development concepts, I am enthusiastic about helping others learn and grow in the field.

 ### 🌐 Contacts

 ![Telegram Badge](https://img.shields.io/badge/-tolstovrob-26A5E4?style=flat&logo=Telegram&logoColor=white&link=https%3A%2F%2Ft.me%2Ftolstovrob)